devdacian/solidity-fuzzing-comparison/README.md

 Install a more [recent](https://github.com/crytic/echidna/actions/runs/6747387119) build of Echidna which appears to work fine with Solidity 0.8.23.

-Compile the [latest](https://github.com/crytic/medusa) Medusa code from source as it is experimental and under active development.
+Compile the [latest](https://github.com/crytic/medusa) Medusa source code as it is experimental and under active development.

 Configure [solc-select](https://github.com/crytic/solc-select) for Echidna & Medusa: